Introduction to Insolvency Program (IIP)

 Morning tea, lunch and afternoon tea are provided both days.

 This is a two-day course, with seven hours commitment in each day, plus pre-course reading materials which need to be read prior to the commencement of the course.

 14 CPD hours

-Prior to the course commencing students will be provided with:
+Prior to the course commencing you will be provided with:

 - Pre-course reading materials that provide an ongoing valuable reference source.

-- An online quiz to assess their understanding of the pre-course reading materials; and
+- An online quiz to assess your understanding of the pre-course reading materials; and

 - ARITA’s Handbook for the current year, which contains ARITA’s Code of Professional Practice and extracts of relevant legislation.